telerik/xamarin-forms-docs/controls/datagrid/features/localization.md

 title: Localization
 page_title: Localization
 position: 3
-slug: datagrid-featres-localization
+slug: datagrid-features-localization
 ---

 # Localization #

-**RadDataGrid** supports localization(the translation of application resources into localized versions for the specific cultures or into customized resources).
+**RadDataGrid** supports localization (the translation of application resources into localized versions for the specific cultures or into customized resources).
 In order to apply the localization you need to update the DataGridLocalizationManager.Manager by either creating a custom **DataGridLocalizationManager** or set its **ResourceManager** property.

 ## Custom DataGridLocalizationManager